jl94x4/ColleXions/README.md

 **Notifications:** Every time a collection is successfully pinned, the tool sends a formatted message to the specified Discord channel, highlighting the collection name in bold.

+**Pinned Collection Item Count:** See item count for each collection that was selected for pinning.

 This feature helps you keep track of which collections are being pinned, allowing for easy monitoring and tweaks to ensure diversity and relevance.

 ## Logging